alperc84/Godot-GDNative-HelloWorld/README.md

 - Compile godot_cpp
 	- Go to godot_cpp > src
-	- Execute the following command: scons generate_bindings="yes" p=linux
+	- Execute the following command: '''scons generate_bindings="yes" p=linux'''
 		Note: generate_bindings="yes" is used so that it will generate all the necesarry hpp files It should generate a .a file on bin folder

 - Go to project folder
-- Run the prebuild ./clang_me script inside the project folder

-- OR Do it manually by following the instructions below:
+- Do it manually by following the instructions below:

 - Execute:
-  clang -fPIC -o src/(cpp-name).os -c src/(cpp-name).cpp -g -O3 -std=c++14 -I- ../godot-cpp/include -I../godot_headers
+  '''clang -fPIC -o src/(cpp-name).os -c src/(cpp-name).cpp -g -O3 -std=c++14 -I- ../godot-cpp/include -I../godot_headers'''
   It should create (cpp-name).os on src folder

 - Execute:
-  clang -o lib/(cpp-name).so -shared src/(cpp-name).os -L../godot-cpp/include -L$godot_cpp/bin -lgodot-cpp.linux.64
+  '''clang -o lib/(cpp-name).so -shared src/(cpp-name).os -L../godot-cpp/include -L$godot_cpp/bin -lgodot-cpp.linux.64'''
   It should create (cpp-name).so on lib folder

+- You can also run the prebuild ./clang_me script inside the project folder (which does the same thing)

 Using the .so file on Godot
 - Create a Godot Project